-Table 10: Proactive Infrastructure Management Basic Asset Management 1 One point is added when the facility is doing all of the basics of Asset Management below: • Is there a public education or outreach program in place designed to highlight the services provided by the Applicant?
+Table 10: Proactive Infrastructure Management Points Basic Asset Management 1 One point is added when the facility is doing all of the basics of Asset Management below: • Is there a public education or outreach program in place designed to highlight the services provided by the Applicant?
 Does the facility use a maintenance management system that prompts needed maintenance activities, records the completion of those activities and records their cost?
-Is the location, age and condition of all major assets known and recorded? • Is there a process to determine the probability of asset failures, redundancy and consequence of those failures? • Is there an estimated date for the renewal of all major assets and an estimated cost for each? • Does the system generate a periodic report (Asset Management Plan)?
-Complete Asset Management 1 An additional point is added if there is a long-term budget (ten-year plus) that describes how 1 much money will be needed to pay for needed infrastructure replacement.
-Full Cost Pricing An additional point is added if basic Asset Management (above) is being done, and the 1 Applicant shows that it has targeted revenues over the next ten years consistent with what its Asset Management system says is needed to implement the long-term budget.
-Adopted - Emergency Response and Security Plan 2 Two points are added if the system has an adopted plan which addresses each of the following: Floods, tornados, hurricanes and other severe weather including drought Fires and explosions, chemical spills or releases • Information infrastructure attacks (computer systems, databases, manuals, billing systems) Disruption of Critical Supply Chains or Utilities Vandalism, burglary or terrorist activity Disgruntled customers or employees
+In the location, and and difficult activities are graded?
+Is the location, age and condition of all major assets known and recorded?
+Is there a process to determine the probability of asset failures, redundancy and consequence of those failures?
+Is there an estimated date for the renewal of all major assets and an estimated cost for each?
+Does the system generate a periodic report (Asset Management Plan)?
+Complete Asset Management An additional point is added if there is a long-term budget (ten-year plus) that describes how much money will be needed to pay for needed infrastructure replacement.
+1 Full Cost Pricing An additional point is added if basic Asset Management (above) is being done, and the Applicant shows that it has targeted revenues over the next ten years consistent with what its Asset Management system says is needed to implement the long-term budget.
+1 Adopted - Emergency Response and Security Plan 2 Two points are added if the system has an adopted plan which addresses each of the following: Floods, tornados, hurricanes and other severe weather including drought Fires and explosions, chemical spills or releases Fries and explosions, chemical spins of releases Information infrastructure attacks (computer systems, databases, manuals, billing systems) Disruption of Critical Supply Chains or Utilities Vandalism, burglary or terrorist activity Disgruntled customers or employees